Jesus-Guijarro/southeast-spain-weather-monitor/README.md

-# Weather Data of Southeastern Spain
+# Weather Data Pipeline for Southeastern Spain

-This project collects and analyzes meteorological data for drought-prone areas in Southeastern Spain (provinces of Almería, Murcia, Alicante, and Valencia).
+This project builds an automated pipeline to collect, process, and analyze meteorological data in drought-prone areas of Southeastern Spain (provinces of Almería, Murcia, Alicante, and Valencia), enabling early detection of desertification trends and extreme weather events.
 It implements a Python-based ETL pipeline that extracts data from the AEMET OpenData API, transforms and aggregates the weather data, and loads it into a PostgreSQL database.
-The goal is to enable analysis of desertification risk and extreme weather events (e.g., DANA/"gota fría").
+The goal is to enable analysis of desertification risk and extreme weather events (e.g., DANA).

 ## 🌍Overview